Highly rated local moving companies for Lubbock to Kansas City moves

 - Kansas City is considered to be less safe than Lubbock with a score of 42.6 vs Lubbock’s 48.61.

-- Air quality in Kansas City is good, and in Lubbock it's good.
+- Air quality in Kansas City is Good, and in Lubbock it’s Good.

 - State licensing: Movers that provide local and intrastate relocation services in Missouri fall under the Missouri Department of Transportation (MoDOT).
 Every household goods mover operating in the state is required to have a MoDOT Number.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Ensure the company you choose is licensed to handle your move.

-- State regulator: To confirm a moving companyโs license in Missouri, visit the state's public utilities commission
+- State regulator: To confirm a moving company’s license in Missouri, visit the state’s public utilities commission.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Opt for Released Value Protection, the budget-friendly choice with no extra cost from movers.
 This minimal coverage ensures that movers are liable for a maximum of 60 cents per pound per item.
 For a comprehensive coverage of your valuables, explore alternative options with your chosen moving company or consider a third-party insurance provider.
 Ensure the full value of your items is covered by consulting with the moving company for suitable alternatives.

 Where to live in Kansas City

-With your sights set on "KC", these are some of the most popular neighborhoods to consider in Kansas City.
+With your sights set on KC, these are some of the most popular neighborhoods to consider in Kansas City.

 Best neighborhoods for singles